-A Guide to SMS for WordPress and Integrating It With Your Website
+A Guide to SMS for WordPress and Website Integration

 It’s funny.
 I think that for every step forward we make in bridging the physical gaps that separate us from one another, we take one step backward in terms of actual human-to-human contact.